gusaiani/elixir_style_guide/README_ptBR.md

   @type long_union_type :: some_type | another_type | some_other_type |
                            a_final_type

-  # also recomendado - one type per line
+  # também recomendado - one type per line
   @type long_union_type :: some_type |
                            another_type |
                            some_other_type |